syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/installation/offline-installer/how-to-install.md

 ***Installing with UI***

-The steps below show how to install the Essential Studio&reg; ASP .
+The steps below show how to install the Essential Studio<sup style="font-size:70%">&reg;</sup> ASP .
 NET MVC - EJ2 installer.

 1. Open the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP .
 NET MVC - EJ2 offline installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.